 Obesity: the total annual cost to the NHS, including treatment and its consequences) was estimated to be £2 billion with a total economic impact to the nation of around £10 billion.

 Colorectal cancer: annual treatment costs were approximately £1.1 billion.

-These conditions comprise only a part of the overall cost of sedentary dependent disease.
-Other examples include osteoporosis, falls and hypertension.
+These conditions comprise only a part of the overall cost of the sedentary-dependent disease.
+Other examples include osteoporosis, falls, and hypertension.

 The possible impact of prevention

-It is estimated that only 4 per cent of the total healthcare budget is spent on prevention, compared to 70 per cent spent on treating long-term conditions.
-Despite this, in the past five years £900m (€1bn; $1.2bn) has been cut from the UK public health grants given to local councils.
-These grants support reduction of chronic disease morbidity and expense.
+It is estimated that only 4 percent of the total healthcare budget is spent on prevention, compared to 70 percent spent on treating long-term conditions.
+Despite this, in the past five years, £900m (€1bn; $1.2bn) has been cut from the UK public health grants given to local councils.
+These grants support the reduction of chronic disease morbidity and expense.
 As one commentator has said: “A greater emphasis needs to be placed on programmes that facilitate people making positive lifestyle choices.
 Capacity building, agency, and self-efficacy need to be tools for reducing pressure on already overburdened healthcare services.”